CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: BaseAttribute(name)

-    Superclass for the type-specialized attribute subclasses, used by genes (such as via the :py:class:`DefaultGene` implementation).
+    Superclass for the type-specialized attribute subclasses, used by genes (such as via the :py:class:`genes.BaseGene` implementation).

   .. py:class:: FloatAttribute(BaseAttribute)